 2. Control how you eat

 Gulping your food down or eating while stressed can make digestion more difficult and may trigger heartburn.
-Take time to eat slowly, savoring your food and eat while sitting down rather than on the go.
-And ideally, eat smaller meals at regular times of the day.
+Take time to eat slowly, savouring your food and eat while sitting down rather than on the go.
+Ideally, eat smaller meals at regular times of the day.

 3. Eat helpful foods